The building blocks of human language were around at least 40 million years ago, long before humans evolved, scientists have discovered.

 For non-human participants, "we exposed them to the sounds for five hours, spread out over a week, before testing whether they had learned anything," Watson said.

 Prior experiments had established that monkeys, which diverged from our last shared ancestor about 40 million years ago, could recognize these grammatical violations, the study authors reported.
 Chimps and humans diverged more recently, just 5 million to 6 million years ago.
-By testing chimps as well as humans and marmosets, a type of Old World monkey, the scientists hoped to learn if this cognitive ability originated in a common ancestor — in which case it would be shared by all three primate groups — or if it appeared only in monkeys and humans because of convergent evolution, in which similar traits evolve independently in different species.
+By testing chimps as well as humans and marmosets, a type of New World monkey, the scientists hoped to learn if this cognitive ability originated in a common ancestor — in which case it would be shared by all three primate groups — or if it appeared only in monkeys and humans because of convergent evolution, in which similar traits evolve independently in different species.

 The study authors found that all of the groups were able to not only recognize the rules of the new "language," but also to spot when those rules were overturned.
 For the chimps and marmosets, this meant that when they heard audio sequences that broke the rules, they spent more time looking toward the speakers than they did when the grammar of the "sentences" was correct.
 This suggests that the cognitive ability to process nonadjacent dependencies in language was in place at least 40 million years ago, when humans, apes and monkeys last shared a common ancestor and before language itself had evolved.